newlisponrockets/newLISP-on-Rockets/docs/index.md

 # Installing Rockets

 To install Rockets, you will need a Linux operating system.
-This can be:
+This can be either:

-* A version of Linux installed on your home computer as the main operating system
+1. A version of Linux installed on your home computer as the main operating system
-* A version of Linux running on a virtual machine (such as VirtualBox)
+2. A version of Linux running on a virtual machine (such as VirtualBox)
-* A version of Linux installed on a cloud service provider, such as Amazon AWS or Linode
+3. A version of Linux installed on a cloud service provider, such as Amazon AWS or Linode

 If you are just experimenting at home, the first two options are fine.
-If you want to run Rockets as a public website, you will need to choose the third option.
+If you want to run Rockets as a public website,
+choose the third option.
 Most home Internet service providers don't allow you to run public websites from your home computer.

 For step-by-step instructions, click one of the links below: